fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ![Date and dir content in workflow](../../images/11/4.png)

-As the output of command <code>ls -l</code> shows, by default the virtual environment that runs our workwlow <i>does not</i> have any code!
+As the output of command <code>ls -l</code> shows, by default the virtual environment that runs our workflow <i>does not</i> have any code!

 </div>